Esri/esri-leaflet-geocoder/README.md

 ## Not-stored vs stored geocodes

-To determine if there is a cost associated with using the Esri Leaflet Geocoder and the ArcGIS geocoding service, if you have an ArcGIS Developer account, go to [Pricing](https://developers.arcgis.com/pricing/).
-If you have an ArcGIS Online account, go to [Credits by Capability](https://doc.arcgis.com/en/arcgis-online/administer/credits.htm#GUID-D309A4D0-43CD-4E58-A6DF-012A82A6D794).
+To determine if there is a cost associated with using the Esri Leaflet Geocoder and the ArcGIS geocoding service, if you have an ArcGIS Developer account, go to [Pricing](https://developers.arcgis.com/pricing/), or, if you have an ArcGIS Online account, go to [Credits by Capability](https://doc.arcgis.com/en/arcgis-online/administer/credits.htm#GUID-D309A4D0-43CD-4E58-A6DF-012A82A6D794).

 Note: To store geocoding results, pass `forStorage: true` and a valid access token (see [Esri Leaflet Get Started](https://developers.arcgis.com/esri-leaflet/get-started/)).